 It’s no secret that shipping fees increase when shipping to destinations that are far away from your home base.
 With shipping zones, you can create geographical areas that carriers quickly ship to within the United States.
 Zones are made based on the distance a shipment would have to travel from a particular location, labeled Zone 1 through Zone 8.

 If a zone is a higher cost, it’s likely because the distance is far away and will cost you and slow down your delivery.
 That’s why it’s crucial to identify where shipping to higher zones will cost you more, then develop a plan to partner with companies with multiple fulfillment centers to cut shipping costs to these higher zones.

 2. Discounted Supplies

 Many shipping companies like UPS, FedEx, and USPS offer boxes and envelopes for free to small businesses or at a discounted rate depending on the packaging supplies.
 In addition, you should be purchasing all packing supplies like bubble wrap or air-fill in bulk to cut down on costs.

-This helps you reduce your average per-shipment cost over a longer period of time, but investing in bulk, discounted supplies does have an upfront cost.
+Having your packing supplies helps you reduce your average per-shipment cost over a more extended period, but investing in bulk, discounted supplies does have an upfront cost.

 3. Negotiate Lower Shipping Rates